Originally published: October 2012 Last updated: April 2022

 You need a break from this dog.
 Leave him home.

-If you want a long-term cure for your dog’s behavior problems, you need to actually train him.
+If you want a long-term solution for your dog’s behavior problems, you’ll probably have to actually train him.
 But that takes time and patience.
 You don’t always see results right away.

-To stop Sparky from pulling on leash, get a front-clip harness The Ruffwear Front Range harness is one of the most well-designed front-clip harnesses out there. #notsponsored.
-For ease of use, effectiveness and humaneness, a front-clip harness is the best no-pull tool available.
+To stop Sparky from pulling on leash, get a front-clip harness.
+For ease of use, effectiveness and humaneness, a front-clip harness is the best pulling management tool available.
+The Ruffwear Front Range harness is one of our favorites. #notsponsored.

 Your mileage may vary depending on the type and severity of Sparky’s issues.
 But the idea is to spend some quality, no-pressure time just hanging out with your dog.